jpdoshi/jpdoshi/README.md

 ###

 <p align="left">👋 Hello there!
 I am Jainam P. Doshi, Software Developer from India 🇮🇳. 💻 I love to design awesome apps with latest tech.
-Check out my <a href="https://jpdoshi.vercel.app">Portfolio Website</a> made with NextJS, Tailwind, Figma, Framer Motion and deployed on Vercel</p>
+Check out my <a href="https://thejddev.vercel.app">Portfolio Website</a> made with ReactJS, Tailwind, Figma and deployed on Vercel</p>

 ###